Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a continuous seller bond cost in Texas?

-The Texas Comptroller of Public Accounts requires all retailers in the state to obtain a continuous bond of seller before conducting business.
 The required bond amount varies based on the retailer’s total revenue accrued in the previous calendar year and is ultimately determined by the Comptroller.
-The maximum bond amount is $100,000 or 4 times the amount of the retailer’s average monthly tax liability, whichever is greater.
+The sales tax bond amount is 4 times the amount of the retailer’s average monthly tax liability with a maximum requirement of $100,000.

 The cost of this bond is subject to underwriting, which means the price you’ll pay is based not only on your required bond amount, but also on a review of your personal credit report.
 Contact one of our surety specialists to find out exactly how much you’ll pay for your Texas sales tax bond!

 We can provide you with a no-obligation quote on a Texas sales tax bond within 1 business day of receiving your application.
 What are you waiting for?
 Click here or call 1 (800) 308-4358 to apply now!

 Why do I need a Texas comptroller bond?